-Third, trusting in God’s sovereign and specific calling does not prevent us whatsoever from being used to send laborers into the harvest; it simply refocuses the “where.”
-Make no mistake: the Lord intends to use you to build globally-minded disciple-makers in your church and home, so that more of his people would pray, send, give, and go for the sake of the nations.
+Third, trusting in God’s sovereign and specific calling does not prevent us whatsoever from being used to send laborers into the harvest.
+It simply refocuses the “where.”
+The Lord intends to use you to build globally-minded disciple-makers in your church and home.
+He does this in so that more of his people would pray, send, give, and go for the sake of the nations.

 Finally, trusting in God’s sovereign and specific calling helps us remember that while each of us has a role to play, God doesn’t actually need any of us.
 The Great Commission isn’t a wish: it’s a promise ensured by the unstoppable power of Christ himself.
 The Great Commission will be fulfilled, the lion will lay down with the lamb (Isaiah 11:6), the earth will be filled the knowledge of the Lord (Habakkuk 2:14), men and women from every tribe, people, and language will shout praise and glory to the Lamb (Revelation 7:9–10), and God Himself will wipe every tear from every eye (Revelation 21:4).